November 16, 2017

 Challenging your mind has long and short term benefits for your brain and can include anything from doing a puzzle to painting or playing a card game.

 In addition, a recent small study by Dr. Dale Bredesen, a professor at the Buck Institute for Research on Aging and a professor at the Easton Laboratories for Neurodegenerative Disease Research at UCLA, found that some memory loss was significantly reversed in participants who used a 36-point program for metabolic enhancement for neurodegeneration (MEND).
 With an individualized regimen of diet, exercise, brain stimulation, sleep quality, medication and vitamins, the study resulted in impressive cognitive improvements.
 While promising, larger studies need to be performed to determine if Bredesen’s regimen would be as effective in the general population.

 While researchers continue to seek a cure for Alzheimer’s, making positive lifestyle changes and having healthy habits can go along way toward preventing this devastating disease.

 For more information, please see your healthcare provider.
 Dr. Gary Rusk with Regional Health Group is available to discuss risk factors and how to avoid them.
-To schedule an appointment, call the office at (812) 232-2100 or click the button to schedule an appointment online.Book An Appointment Online with Dr. Gary Rusk
+To schedule an appointment, call the office at (812) 232-2100 or schedule an appointment online below.Book An Appointment Online with Dr. Gary Rusk